desarrolloactivo/pwa/README.md

 This new level of quality allows Progressive Web Apps to earn a place on the user's home screen.

 [Code samples and other open-source projects.](https://developers.google.com/web/progressive-web-apps/)

+## Babel
+Forget preset-stage-0, babel-plugin-syntax-async-functions or whatever you can still find on outdated resources.
+Just use [babel-preset-env.](https://github.com/babel/babel-preset-env)